Calcium sulfate: Food industry

+For the FDA, it is permitted in cheese and related cheese products; cereal flours, bakery products, frozen desserts, artificial sweeteners for jelly & preserves, condiment vegetables, and condiment tomatoes, and some candies.

 It is known in the E number series as E516, and the UN's FAO knows it as a firming agent, a flour treatment agent, a sequestrant, and a leavening agent.

 Dentistry

 Calcium sulfate has a long history of use in dentistry.
 It has been used in bone regeneration as a graft material and graft binder (or extender) and as a barrier in guided bone tissue regeneration.
 It is a biocompatible material and is completely resorbed following implantation.
 It does not evoke a significant host response and creates a calcium-rich milieu in the area of implantation.

-Other uses
+Desiccant

 When sold at the anhydrous state as a desiccant with a color-indicating agent under the name Drierite, it appears blue (anhydrous) or pink (hydrated) due to impregnation with cobalt(II) chloride, which functions as a moisture indicator.

+Sulfuric acid production

-Up to the 1970s, commercial quantities of sulfuric acid were produced in Whitehaven (Cumbria, UK) from anhydrous calcium sulfate.
-Upon being mixed with shale or marl, and roasted, the sulfate liberates sulfur dioxide gas, a precursor in sulfuric acid production, the reaction also produces calcium silicate, a mineral phase essential in cement clinker production.
+Up to the 1970s, commercial quantities of sulfuric acid were produced from anhydrous calcium sulfate.
+Upon being mixed with shale or marl, and roasted at 1400°C, the sulfate liberates sulfur dioxide gas, a precursor to sulfuric acid.
+The reaction also produces calcium silicate, used in cement clinker production.